One Penn Plaza

-Penn 1 (originally One Penn Plaza and stylized as PENN 1) is a skyscraper in New York City, located between 33rd Street and 34th Street, west of Seventh Avenue, and adjacent to Pennsylvania Station and Madison Square Garden.
-It is the tallest building in the Pennsylvania Plaza complex of office buildings, hotels, and entertainment facilities.
+Penn 1 (originally One Penn Plaza and stylized as PENN 1) is a skyscraper in the Midtown Manhattan neighborhood of New York City.
+It is located between 33rd Street and 34th Street, west of Seventh Avenue, and adjacent to Pennsylvania Station and Madison Square Garden.
+One Penn Plaza is the tallest building in the Pennsylvania Plaza complex of office buildings, hotels, and entertainment facilities.

 The building is assigned its own ZIP Code, 10119; it was one of 41 buildings in Manhattan that had their own ZIP Codes as of 2019.

 Architecture

 The skyscraper was designed by Kahn & Jacobs and completed in 1972.
 It reaches 750 ft with 57 floors.
 The tower has three setbacks: at the 7th, 14th, and 55th floors.
 From its location on the west side of Manhattan, most south, west and north-facing tenants have unobstructed views of the Hudson River.
 One Penn Plaza is built with structural steel and concrete, with grey solar glass and anodized aluminum on the outside walls.
 Mechanical rooms are located on the 12th and 13th floors; placing these on lower floors instead of the top of the building allowed equipment to be installed before the structural steel framework was complete and shaved six to nine months off the building's construction schedule.

 The building has 14 entrances and 44 elevators in seven banks.
 An underground parking garage provides 695 spaces for cars and is accessible from both 33rd and 34th Streets.
-Direct passageways at each end of the building provide underground connections to the Long Island Rail Road concourse of Pennsylvania Station, which is located one block to the south.
+Direct passageways at each end of the building provide underground connections (weekdays only) to the Long Island Rail Road concourse of Pennsylvania Station, which is located one block to the south.
 The ground floor is leased to several commercial tenants, The top floors include a retail space of 142000 sqft which was formerly occupied by a three-story Kmart store (closed in 2020), and before that a Woolworth.

 A public plaza and fountain are located on the west end of the building.
 Unlike traditional fountains, steam is dispensed in the winter and fog is dispensed in the summer to prevent water from splashing out during gusty wind conditions.